Status: Finished Airing

 But regardless, even the part about her being "sensitive" and "caring" which is established quite clearly in the beginning of the series, is thrown out the window later on when she doesn't even flinch at the sight of her friends and others who live in her village being brutally slaughtered by monsters (and notice that this is not when she's in badass mode).

-Not to mention that she recovers way too fast after witnessing these horrible deaths, some of which she could've prevented, but didn't for no reason whatsoever.
+Not to mention that she recovers way too fast after witnessing these horrible deaths.
+Some of which she could've prevented, but didn't for no reason whatsoever (or rather, the reason is just to show gorey deaths).
 So the little character development it has is laughable.
 On top of that, Saya is the only character with a backstory and even the one she has is very lame and vague.

 The characters are horrendous!

-I'm personally not a fan of Clamp's artwork and though I know some people are, I doubt they will claim that Clamp's skinny + moe + bishounen art style fits an anime as grim and Gorey as this.
+I'm personally not a fan of Clamp's artwork and though I know some people are, I doubt even they will claim that Clamp's skinny + moe + bishounen + bright colors art style fits an anime as grim and Gorey as this.

 To it's credit however, the animation is fluid and certainly an improvement over Blood+.